tauri-apps/tauri-docs/docs/guides/command.md

-# Creating Rust Commands
+# Calling Rust from the frontend

-Tauri provides a simple yet powerful "command" system for calling Rust functions from your web app.
+Tauri provides a simple yet powerful `command` system for calling Rust functions from your web app.
 Commands can accept arguments and return values.
 They can also return errors and be `async`.

 ## Basic Example